percona/pbm-docs/docs/features/comparison.md

 # Comparison with MongoDB

 Percona Backup for MongoDB is a fully supported community backup solution that can perform cluster-wide consistent backups in MongoDB.
-The following table compares the Percona Backup for MongoDB with the MongoDB backup solutions
+The following table compares Percona Backup for MongoDB with the MongoDB backup solutions:

 | Feature name | Percona Backup for MongoDB | MongoDB Community `mongodump` | MongoDB Enterprise | MongoDB Atlas |
 | -------------| -------------------------- | ----------- | ----------------- | ---------------